PatchaIT/LiveTweeter/ReadMe.txt

       actually sending a new tweet.
     If stream goes offline during countdown, the counter will reset.
       Unless the setted amount of time to result offline will pass meantime.
+* 2024/05/04 v1.4.1
+  * Current time in info logs now have always two digits even for unities.

 ## Getting Started